CS386-journal-time/CS386-journal-time/D5_Design/D5_Design.md

 Found: (https://github.com/CS386-journal-time/CS386-journal-time.git )

 D - Dependency Inversion Principle.
 There are two main parts of this principle.
-First your high level modules shouldnt be dependent on any low-level modules however both should depend on interfaces/ abstractions.
+First your high level modules shouldn't be dependent on any low-level modules however both should depend on interfaces/ abstractions.
 The second is that your abstractions shouldn't depend on Details.
+We believe that we have done this with the design of the JournalEntries class.
+There is an assortment of different attributes that could be added to the JournalEntry and a lot a functionality within the JournalEntry class.
+Our design ensured that our model had flexibility in the classes that are added to each Journal Entry.
+Furthermore, we have created a saveJournal method that can save objects from different classes to add to the Journal Entry.
+Found within JournalEntry.dart